bartvanbenthem/k8s-credsync/README.md

 ![topology](/00-img/20210320-k8s-ntentant.png)

 ### Technical choices
-* github.com/boz/kail is used for log streaming.
+* A Promtail client per namespace is used for log streaming to Loki.
 * go-client sdk is used to interract with the kubernetes API.
 * A custom client with basic auth is used to interract with the Grafana API.
 * Environment variables are set for dynamic configuration parameters.